EdenEast/nightfox.nvim/readme.md

 }

--- Loop though table above and call nightfox's highlight util function for group, values in pairs(tbl) do
+-- Loop though table above and call nightfox's highlight util function for group, values in pairs(overrides) do
   -- This function takes the values defined above and creates a vim.cmd highlight command. util.highlight(group, values) end